jaitone/CV/README.md

 full stack junior developer (in the making).
 For years I have had a strong interest in technology, its components and the way in which different parts work together.
-This has spurred an interest in coding, as I sought to understand the work behind the scenes, how to find the source of a problem and fix it in a methdological way.
-As a Makers graduate I am seeking an opportunity to begin an exciting career while furthering my knowledge of coding.
+This has spurred an interest in coding, as I sought to understand the work behind the scenes, how to find the source of a problem and fix it in a methodological way.
+As a Makers graduate, I am seeking an opportunity to begin an exciting career while furthering my knowledge of coding.

 ## <h2 align="center"><a name="skills">Skills</a></h2>